HSAFoundation/HSA-Drivers-Linux-AMD/README.md

 ##### Known issues in this release

-* GPU reset on Kaveri can cause system hangs.
+* GPU reset on Kaveri can cause system hangs
   * Disable GPU reset through the linux boot string parameter radeon.lockup_timeout=0
   * If needed, corresponding parameter for Carrizo is amdgpu.lockup_timeout=0
+* Individual wavefronts (not kernels) which execute for >4s may fail

 #### What's New in kfd v1.4